-Under normal conditions, your immune system identifies and eliminates or neutralizes anything that enters your body that’s harmful to your health.
+Under normal conditions, your immune system identifies and neutralizes anything that enters your body that’s harmful to your health.
 When you have an autoimmune disease, the immune system mistakes normal, healthy cells in your body as harmful invaders and attacks those tissues.

 Autoimmune diseases share one symptom in common -- inflammation.
 However, more than 100 autoimmune diseases have been identified.
 They can affect almost every part of the body, and many spread to more than one area, so each one has its own unique symptoms.

 The goal of integrative medicine is to avoid immune-suppressing medications as much as possible.
 At Optimal Health Spectrums, we screen for many possible health and lifestyle issues that may trigger your disease.
 Once they’re identified and properly treated, you can maintain optimal health while limiting or eliminating medications.

 A few health issues that trigger autoimmune disease include: